CyberFlaw/cdp-rumble-backend/README.md

 A lot of problems have been faced while developing.
 I'm really new to Rust (1 or 2 weeks of experience), and my concepts are still not solid yet.
 The fact that I was able to complete this far within a week is a big deal for me.
 I haven't challenged myself this much in such a long time.
 In the end, I'm just happy I did this far from level zero within a week

 The main reason I chose Rust over Node.js, is the pain of the lack of logging and error handling Node have.
-Yes, you can configure it with external packages but it's very easy for one to make bugs in Node.js due to its dynamic type system.
-Even though I'm familiar with Node I'm not a big fan of it.
+Yes, you can configure it with external packages and they are convenient but, it's very easy for me to make bugs in Node.js.
+Even though I'm familiar with Node.js I'm personally not a big fan of it.
 Now the actual problems I had when developing this apart from my conceptual and syntactical bottlenecks are

+- WebSocket support from Actix Web was something that pulled me into using this framework, but it's the same thing that didn't work for me.
+Even the sample code in the documentation didn't work for me by using a normal tool like Postman or Hopscotch.
+I had to use a tool called `wscat` made by the WebSocket team in Node.js for getting a debuggable output.

 - MongoDB SDK for Rust is very vaguely documented.
 The only proper resource I had was a blog, whose methods are outdated in modern async Rust, and a dev conference from 2019.
-I even had to go into StackOverflow and ask a question to solve a problem, due to the lack of official and unoffical citings
+I even had to go into StackOverflow and ask a question to solve a problem, due to the lack of official and unofficial citings of code

-- WebSocket support from Actix Web was something that pulled me into using this framework, but it's the same thing that didn't work for me.
-Even the sample code in the documentation didn't work for me.
-I'm not sure if it's something wrong on my part or the actual Framework itself because I'm running very low on time

 ## TODO

-- Investigate on WebSockets to open `wss:\\` connections
+- Upgrade `actix-web-actors` to version `0.4.0` to enable the WebSocket route.
+Until then FireBase (Firestore) will be used as the chat system for **Rumble**

 - Resolve a few functions more cleanly, instead of workarounds and with full error handling